Dialogs

 };

-Your view model would then need to be something like below:
+Your view model can then be something like the following:

 import { inject, injectable } from 'tsyringe';